Effective Dreamcast Go

 println("Debug:", value)

-Allocations over 64KB use malloc directly and are not garbage collected.
+Allocations larger than 64KB use malloc directly and are not garbage

-// This 128KB texture is NOT managed by GC
+// This 128KB texture is NOT managed by the GC heap

 texture := make([]byte, 256*256*2)

-// This is usually fine - load assets once, keep forever
+// This is usually fine for load-once assets.

 Implications: